andrew/ultimate-awesome/README.md

 - [awesome-client-side-gpu](https://github.com/zkmopro/awesome-client-side-gpu) - Awesome things around client-side GPU ecosystems.
 - [ru-awesome-devops](https://github.com/znhv/ru-awesome-devops) - Список с актуальной документацией для DevOps.
 - [awesome-database](https://github.com/0xMalaz/awesome-database) - A curated list of amazingly awesome database libraries and resources.
+- [awesome-abacatepay](https://github.com/abacatepay/awesome-abacatepay) - 💯 An awesome collection of AbacatePay projects, and resources.
 - [awesome-chatgpt-prompts](https://github.com/abledock/awesome-chatgpt-prompts) - Collection of prompt examples to be used with the ChatGPT model.
 - [awesome-wake-tests](https://github.com/ackee-blockchain/awesome-wake-tests) - A collection of awesome Wake tests including links to guides and more.
 - [awesome-netbeans](https://github.com/agarcialeon/awesome-netbeans) - List of resources, plugins and other contents for the Netbeans IDE.
 - [awesome-pubky](https://github.com/aljazceru/awesome-pubky) - Pubky.tech - all directory of pubky resources, libraries, tools and applications.
 - [awesome-uniswap-v4-resources](https://github.com/andreid/awesome-uniswap-v4-resources) - Awsome uniswap v4 resources.
 - [awesome-docker](https://github.com/arch3rpro/awesome-docker) - A collection of Docker resources, including comprehensive tools and best practices for container management, monitoring, security, automation, etc.
+- [awesome-parenting](https://github.com/Athen-Player1/awesome-parenting) - A curated list of courses, books, videos, and cool tech for expecting, new and current parents.
+Feel free to create a PR to add to it!.
 - [awesome-llmops](https://github.com/brandonhimpfen/awesome-llmops) - A curated list of tools, frameworks, platforms, and resources for Large Language Model Operations (LLMOps).
 - [awesome-open-science](https://github.com/brandonhimpfen/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
 - [awesome-seo](https://github.com/brandonhimpfen/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.